Legendre theorems for a class of partitions with initial repetitions: Related partition functions

 \section{Related partition functions}

 In this section, we explore various partition functions for partitions with initial repetitions.
-We give several Legendre theorems and as a result, partition-theoretic interpretation of equations \eqref{eq7}, \eqref{eq9}, \eqref{eq14}, \eqref{eq38}, \eqref{eq53}, \eqref{eq55}, \eqref{eq57} and \eqref{eq70} are established.\\\\ Let $c_{1}(n)$ denote the number of partitions of $n$ in which either \begin{enumerate} \item[(a)] all parts are distinct, the only odd part is 1 and even parts are at least 8 and divisible by 4 \\ or \item[(b)] the largest repeated even part $2j$ appears exactly 4 times, all positive even integers $< 2j$ appear exactly 4 times, even parts $ > 2j$ are at least $8j + 8$, distinct and divisible by 4, odd parts are distinct and at most $4j + 1$. \end{enumerate} Let $c_{1}(n)$ denote the number of partitions of $n$ in which either \begin{enumerate} \item[(a)] all parts are distinct, the only odd part is 1 and even parts are at least 8 and divisible by 4 \\ or \item[(b)] the largest repeated even part $2j$ appears exactly 4 times, all positive even integers $< 2j$ appear exactly 4 times, even parts $ > 2j$ are at least $8j + 8$, distinct and divisible by 4, odd parts are distinct and at most $4j + 1$. \end{enumerate} Let $c_{1,e}(n)$ (resp. $c_{1,o}(n)$) denote the number of $c_{1}(n)$-partitions in which the number of distinct even parts is even ( resp. odd).
+We give several Legendre theorems and as a result, partition-theoretic interpretation of equations \eqref{eq7}, \eqref{eq9}, \eqref{eq14}, \eqref{eq38}, \eqref{eq53}, \eqref{eq55}, \eqref{eq57} and \eqref{eq70} are established.\\\\ Let $c_{1}(n)$ denote the number of partitions of $n$ in which either \begin{enumerate} \item[(a)] all parts are distinct, the only odd part that may appear is 1 and even parts are at least 8 and divisible by 4 \\ or \item[(b)] the largest repeated even part $2j$ appears exactly 4 times, all positive even integers $< 2j$ appear exactly 4 times, even parts $ > 2j$ are at least $8j + 8$, distinct and divisible by 4, odd parts are distinct and at most $4j + 1$. \end{enumerate} Let $c_{1,e}(n)$ (resp. $c_{1,o}(n)$) denote the number of $c_{1}(n)$-partitions in which the number of distinct even parts is even ( resp. odd).
 Then we have \begin{theorem} For all $n\geq 0$,

 \end{theorem} \begin{proof} Since we must have